 Watermelon is actually packed with some of the most important antioxidants in nature which travel through the body neutralizing free radicals.
 Free radicals are substances in the body that can cause a great deal of damage.

-Because fruit is metabolized much faster than other foods, I don't feed it to the dogs at mealtime.
-Instead its a snack at least an hour before or after a meal.
+fruit is metabolized much faster than other foods, I don't feed it at mealtime.
+Instead its a snack at least an hour before or

 my hand in her mouth and led me to the kitchen where a new uncut